v Bulgaria, 1994 World Cup Quarter-Final

 Matthäus pen 47. / Stoichkov 75., Letchkov 78.

 The record between the teams was not that much better for the men from the Balkans.
 In fifty-nine years of football they had beaten the Germans only once in seventeen games, losing fifteen of them.
-The Mannschaft had not been beaten in eleven encounters by this opposition since 1960, winning ten and drawing one.
-As far as the four World Cup quarter-finals went, this one was arguably the easiest one to call: it was a simple case of David and Goliath.
+The Natrionalmannschaft had not been beaten in eleven encounters by this opposition since 1960, winning ten and drawing one.
+As far as the four World Cup quarter-finals went, this one was arguably the easiest one to call: it was a simple case of David versus Goliath.

 While Berti Vogts’ side had picked up seven out of a possible nine points in the first phase and had overcome Belgium in an exciting five-goal second-round encounter, Bulgaria must have wondered how they were still in the tournament.
-Having been torn apart by Nigeria in their opening match – extending their winless streak in World Cup finals matches to seventeen – they finally got themselves off the mark in the most emphatic fashion as they battered neighbours Greece 4-0.
-This was then followed by a surprising 2-0 win against two-time World Champions and 1990 finalists Argentina, enough to take them through to the knock-out phase in second place.
+Having been torn apart by Nigeria in their opening match – extending their winless streak in World Cup finals matches to seventeen – they would finally get themselves off the mark in the most emphatic fashion as they battered neighbours Greece 4-0.
+This would then be followed by a surprising 2-0 win against two-time World Champions and 1990 finalists Argentina, enough to take them through to the knock-out phase in second place.

 For this match the Nationaltrainer would make a slight tactical switch, reverting back to a slightly more defensive 1-3-3-1-2 lineup.
-Thomas Berthold was moved from the midfield to join Jürgen Kohler and Thomas Helmer in a three-man defensive unit in front of Libero Lothar Matthäus, Thomas Häßler, Guido Buchwald and Martin Wagner teamed up in the middle, with the recalled Andreas Möller playing a more advanced role just behind the two man attack consisting of Jürgen Klinsmann and Rudi Völler – as he had done in the opening match against Bolivia.
+Thomas Berthold would be moved from the midfield to join Jürgen Kohler and Thomas Helmer in a three-man defensive unit in front of Libero Lothar Matthäus, Thomas Häßler, Guido Buchwald and Martin Wagner teamed up in the middle, with the recalled Andreas Möller playing a more advanced role just behind the two man attack consisting of Jürgen Klinsmann and Rudi Völler – as he had done in the opening match against Bolivia.

-On what was a bright and pleasant day in the Giants Stadium, Colombian referee José Torres Cadena led the teams out in front of a capacity crowd of seventy-two thousand people.
+On what was a bright and pleasant day in the Giants Stadium, Colombian referee José Torres Cadena would lead the teams out in front of a capacity crowd of seventy-two thousand people.
 The Germans would once again be in their traditional Trikot, with the Bulgarians in red shirts, white shorts and red socks.
 The German supporters in the crowd were expectant, so was I – sitting in my Trikot in front of my television set at home.
 It was my twenty-third birthday, and I was certain that the Mannschaft wouldn’t let me down.

 [match details]

 The rest of the afternoon would turn into a damp squib.
 My birthday had been completely ruined – by a balding Bulgarian.
-A balding Bulgarian that played for HSV, no less.
+A balding Bulgarian that played for Hamburger SV, no less.
 As for the German team, they would return home having not made at least the final four for the first time since 1978; rather than look at his own shortcomings and what was arguably a weak team performance that had clearly been fuelled by a fantastic sense of destiny and overconfidence, the coach decided to name his scapegoat: goalkeeper Bodo Illgner.

 Germany: Illgner – Matthäus (c) – Berthold, Kohler, Helmer – Häßler (83.
 Brehme), Buchwald, Wagner (59.
 Strunz) – Möller – Völler, Klinsmann